 We have experienced and expect in the future to experience fluctuations in our operating results, including gross orders, revenues and margins, from period to period.
 Drivers of orders include the introduction and timing of new product or product enhancement announcements by us and our competitors, the timing of regulatory approvals, changes in price by us and our competitors as well as changes or anticipated changes in third-party reimbursement amounts or policies applicable to treatments using our products.
 The availability of economic stimulus packages or other government funding, or reductions thereof, may also affect timing of customer purchases.
 Our products have a high unit price and require significant capital expenditures by our customers.
 Accordingly, we experience long sales and implementation cycles, which is of greater concern during a volatile economic environment where we have had customers delay or cancel orders.
 The timing of when orders are placed, when installation, delivery or shipping, as applicable, is accomplished and when revenue is recognized affect our quarterly results.
-Further, because of the high unit price of the CyberKnife and TomoTherapy platforms and the relatively small number of units sold or installed each quarter, each sale or installation of a CyberKnife or TomoTherapy platform can represent a significant percentage of our net orders, backlog or revenue for a particular quarter and shifts in sales or installation from one quarter to another may have significant effects.
+Further, because of the high unit price of the CyberKnife and TomoTherapy platforms and the relatively small number of units sold or installed each quarter, each sale or installation of a CyberKnife or TomoTherapy platform can represent a significant effects.
 For example, multi-system sales or sales involving negotiations with integrated delivery networks involve additional complexities to the transaction and require a longer timeline to finalize the sale, which make it more difficult to predict the quarter in which the sale will occur.
 In addition, we have experienced delays in orders and installations due to the impact of the COVID-19 pandemic at our customer sites.
-The COVID-19 pandemic has impacted and may continue to impact our business operations, including
+The COVID-19 pandemic has impacted and way continue to impact our business operations, including our employees, customers and partners, and there is substantial uncertainty in the nature and degree of its continue deffects over time.

 Once orders are received and booked into backlog, there is a risk that we may not recognize revenue in the near term or at all.
 The COVID-19 pandemic and the ongoing recovery from the COVID-19 pandemic has adversely impacted the pace at which the backlog converts to revenue.
 This is primarily the result of delays in the timing of deliveries and installations in fiscal 2020 through 2022 caused by the COVID-19 pandemic, which resulted in decreased revenue for these periods.
-These delays in deliveries and installations as a result of the COVID-19 pandemic and the ongoing recovery from the COVID-19 pandemic as well as its effects on the global economic environment have occurred and may continue, to some degree, through the remainder of calendar year 2024, which could have a negative impact on our revenue during such period.
+These delays in deliveries and installations as a result of the COVID-19 pandemic and the ongoing recovery from the COVID-19 pandemic environment have occurred and may continue, to some degree, through the remainder of calendar year 2024, which could have a negative impact on our revenue during such period.
 Factors that may affect whether these orders become revenue (or are cancelled or deemed aged-out and reflected as a reduction in net orders) and the timing of revenue include:

-- economic or political instability, including volatility related to the current global economic environment and the ongoing recovery from the COVID-19 pandemic; - delays in the customer obtaining or inability of a customer to obtain funding or financing; - delays in construction at the customer site and delays in installation; - delays in the customer obtaining or inability of such customer to obtain local or foreign regulatory approvals such as certificates of need in certain states or Class A or Class B user licenses in China; - the terms of the applicable sales and service contracts of the CyberKnife and TomoTherapy platforms; and - the proportion of revenue attributable to orders placed by our distributors, which may be more difficult to forecast due to factors outside our control
+- economic or political instability, including volatility related to the current global economic environment and the ongoing recovery from the COVID-19 pandemic; - · delays in the customer obtaining or inability of a customer to obtain funding or financing; - delays in construction at the customer site and delays in installation; - delays in the customer obtaining or inability of such customer to obtain local or foreign regulatory approvals such as certificates of need in certain states or Class A or Class B user licenses in China; - the terms of the applicable sales and service contracts of the CyberKnife and TomoTherapy platforms; and - the proportion of revenue attributable to orders placed by our distributors, which may be more difficult to forecast due to factors outside our control.